Acoustic plasmons and isotropic short-range interaction in two-component electron liquids: Structure of the acoustic plasmon mode

 \subsection{Acoustic plasmon velocity and damping in three and two dimensions}

-Now we consider explicit solutions for acoustic plasmon velocity $s'$ and damping $s''$ determined by the specific form of $\tilde{\Pi}_i(s)$ for three and two dimensions.
-In three dimensional case the quasi-classical polarizability has the form
+Now we consider explicit solutions for AP velocity $s'$ and damping $s''$ determined by the specific form of $\tilde{\Pi}_{\alpha}(s)$ for three and two dimensions.
+In 3D case the quasi-classical polarizability has the form (see Fig.~\ref{Fig:Quasiclassic_P}a)

-and the general equation~(\ref{Eq:AcPl_Disp}) has solution if both $v_2/v_1$ and $\mathcal{F}^{-1}_{\rm eff}$ exceed threshold values.
-Eq.~(\ref{Eq:AcPl_ZS}) has no general analytic solution in three dimensions so we focus on its limiting cases.
-When screening by the fast component is strong $\delta k_{_T}=k_{_{T2}}/k_{_{T1}} \gg 1$ and thus the effective interaction is weak $\mathcal{F}_{\rm eff} \ll 1$, acoustic plasmon speed coincides with the velocity of zero sound in the almost ideal Fermi gas~\cite{Landau_V9}
+and the general equation~(\ref{Eq:AcPl_Disp}) has solution if both $v_2/v_1$ and $F_{\rm eff}$ exceed threshold values.
+Eq.~(\ref{Eq:AcPl_ZS}) has no general analytic solution in 3D so we focus on its limiting cases.
+When the effective interaction is weak $F_{\rm eff} \ll 1$, AP velocity coincides with the velocity of zero sound in the almost ideal Fermi gas~\cite{Landau_V9}

-The propagation of the mode in this regime is accompanied~(see Fig.~\ref{Fig:ZeroSound}a) by the characteristic sufficient deformation of Fermi surface towards ${\bf k}$~\cite{Landau_V9} since $s'$ is close to $v_1$.
-In this regime the damping of the mode is small due to the both $v_2/v_1 \gg 1$ and $\delta k_{_T}\gg 1$.
+The propagation of the mode in this regime is accompanied~(see Fig.~\ref{Fig:Shapes}c) by the characteristic sufficient deformation of the slow Fermi surface towards ${\bf k}$~\cite{Landau_V9} since $s'$ is close to $v_1$.
+In this regime the damping of the mode is small due to both $v_2/v_1 \gg 1$ and $F_{\rm eff}\ll 1$.